markcmurphy/devdocs-portal/Orders.md

 Each order status represents a state in the order-fulfillment workflow.
 For a list of all associated endpoints, visit the [Order Status](https://developer.bigcommerce.com/api-reference/store-management/orders/order-status/) reference page.

 ## Order Shipping Addresses
-v2

 Customer shipping address belonging to an order.
 For a list of all associated endpoints, visit the [Order Shipping Addresses](https://developer.bigcommerce.com/api-reference/store-management/orders/order-shipping-addresses) reference page.

-## Order Shipping Addresses Quotes
+### Order Shipping Addresses Quotes
-v2
 Read Only.
-Get’s all shipping quotes from an order.
+Gets all shipping quotes from an order.

 ## Order Taxes